serverfarmer/heartbeat-linux/README.md

 Heartbeat can be installed in 2 modes: with or without Server Farmer.

 1. With Server Farmer it:
-- is installed automatically on all Linux-based hosts
+- is installed automatically on all Linux/FreeBSD-based hosts
 - installs `/etc/heartbeat/hooks/smart.sh` hook for Cacti and NewRelic (see below)
 - uses Heartbeat server address from `heartbeat_url` function (see below)